 City Pays Off Bond Early

-On June 28, 2012, the City paid off Series 1999 Lease Revenue Bonds six years early in order to save the City over $50,000 in interest and fees.
+On June 28, 2012, the city paid off Series 1999 Lease Revenue Bonds six years early in order to save the City of Cedar Hills over $50,000 in interest and fees.
 The bonds were encumbered by the City for the Public Safety Building.
-The Lone Peak Public Safety District currently leases this building from the City.
+The Lone Peak Public Safety District currently leases this building from the city.

 City staff constantly strives to find more efficient and cost-effective ways to operate.
 The staff has been given the charter to find “Better Ways of Doing Things” each month, and we take this responsibility very seriously.
 We would like to highlight some of the things that are being done by staff to ensure prudent and wise use of budgetary funds.
 This month we will review how street lights are maintained and operated.

-During the current fiscal year, the Public Works Department worked closely with Rocky Mountain Power (RMP) to complete an audit on all of the street lights in the City.
-During that process, it was determined which lights were owned by the City or RMP.
+During the current fiscal year, the Public Works Department worked closely with Rocky Mountain Power (RMP) to complete an audit on all of the street lights in the city.
+During that process, it was determined which lights were owned by the City of Cedar Hills or RMP.
 Address and location discrepancies were corrected, and the billable rate for each street light was determined.
 This was an extensive process, which took many man hours and great cooperation from RMP representatives.

 The Utah Seismic Safety Commission with others has published a very helpful handbook for earthquake preparedness in Utah: Putting Down Roots in Earthquake Country: Your Handbook for Earthquakes in Utah.
 This handbook provides information about the threat posed by earthquakes in Utah, particularly along the Wasatch Front, and explains how you can prepare for, survive, and recover from these inevitable events.
 If you live or work in Utah, you need to know why you should be concerned about earthquakes, what you can expect during and after an earthquake, and what you need to do beforehand to be safe and protect your property.